TimHopg/obsidian/Minishell.md

 ### Hierarchy

-Shells have a natural hierarchy, pipelines redirections etc. Each node can
+Shells have a natural hierarchy, pipelines redirections etc. Each node can represent a command and each child nodes can represent components, arguments, files for redirection, subcommands.

+Recursive descent parser has a function for each type of grammar rule, commands, operators, arguments etc. This makes it easier to extend the shell with more complex features.

+### High-level Design

+- Split the string into tokens (commands, operators (`|`, `&&`, `>` etc.))
+- Define grammar rules for shell syntax
+- Write parsing functions that correspond to each gra
 ### Double Quotes

 Allow for variable expansion and command substitution but prevent word splitting and interpretation of special characters (except `$`, and `\`).
 We only need to worry about `$` (an env variable) in minishell.